rhythnic/habu/README.md

 ## Configuration
-cssProps and cssVals (css prop and value abbreviations) are stable and can be imported directly from habu.
-You have to option of extending these objects if you want to add more abbreviations.
+cssProps and cssVals (css prop and value abbreviations) are imported from habu.
+You have to option of extending these objects if you want to add more abbreviations or overwrite any of them.
 Any breaking change to the abbreviations should only be possible during a major version release.

 ```
+// style/habu-configured.js

 import { configureCss, cssProps, cssVals } from 'habu';
 import theme from './theme';
 import mixins from './mixins';